sciruiz/euk-illumina-gene-extraction-pipeline/README.md

 ## Create a Base Bioinformatics Environment

 You can either install all tools in one environment or separate them as suggested*.
-*Update 2025: There is a conflict between pandas and exonerate, that's why is suggested to install separately.
+*Update 2025: There is a conflict between pandas and exonerate, the second option is recommended.

 ```bash
 conda create -n gene_extract